What short safety topics to cover during your toolbox meetings

 Observing the right equipment safety procedures is important not only to the operators but also to other personnel and visitors.
 When it comes to equipment safety briefings, some of the topics you should cover include:-

-- Load limits – operators should be aware of the different load limits for the various machines they’ll be using throughout the day.
+Operators should be aware of the different load limits for the various machines they’ll be using throughout the day.
 They should also ensure that the loads are secured with the correct rigging attachments.
 Remind workers on the safe distances they should observe and maintain when loading or unloading is taking place.

-- Machine maintenance and inspections – before commencing with any task, machine operators should ensure that perform walk-around inspections.
+Before commencing with any task, machine operators should ensure that perform walk-around inspections.
 This should be done using a pre-developed list of machine parts and components where they check off those that are in good working condition.
 A report should be submitted to the safety department before the machine is powered up.
 Machine operators should be reminded of the need to ensure that their machines and equipment are maintained and inspected regularly.

-- Blind spots – emphasize on the need for operators to be sure that there’s no one behind them or in blind spots when operating a machine.
+Emphasize on the need for operators to be sure that there’s no one behind them or in blind spots when operating a machine.
 Workers in places where machines are being used should always wear high visibility vests.

-- Machine operation practices and procedures – when operating heavy equipment and machinery, ask them to always wear seatbelts.
+When operating heavy equipment and machinery, ask them to always wear seatbelts.
 Ask them to observe proper mounting and dismounting procedures.
 Machine operators should be in communication with those working around them.
 Two-way radios are the best option.
 If these are not available, there should be a properly trained spotter.